 You’re going to want to bring a 2L pot or larger for melting snow, with a wide bottom.
 Tall, narrow, and low volume pots don’t work well.
 It takes longer to melt snow in them and you really have to babysit them while you’re doing it.
 Anodized aluminum posts are also better than thin titanium pots in terms of heat retention and because they heat more evenly without hot spots.

 Having used stove systems like the MSR Reactor, I can’t say I’m a huge fan of their cylindrical sized pots for snow melting because they have such limited capacity and small diameters.
-If you do have a Reactor, consider sizing up to their 2.5 Liter Reactor Pot, which is a good size for melting lots of snow.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+If you do have a Reactor, consider sizing up to their 2.5 Liter Reactor Pot, which is a good size for melting lots of snow.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.